Smart Meter Update

 Smart Meter Opt Out Opening Brief, filed Monday, July 16, 2012

-On May 16, 2012, the Town Council introduced an ordinance to continue the moratorium on the installation of Smart Meters in Fairfax.
-A second reading and adoption of this ordinance is scheduled for the Thursday, May 24th agenda.
+On May 24, 2012 the Town Council adopted an ordinance to continue the moratorium on the installation of Smart Meters in Fairfax.

 On May 2, 2012, the Fairfax Town Council adopted, by unanimous vote, a resolution in support of the CPUC allowing an entire community to opt-out from the installation of SmartMeters.

 On April 30, 2012, Fairfax, the County of Marin and others filed the attached Motion to Delay Installation of Smart Meters.
 Certificate of Service

 On Monday, February 13, 2012, the Town Council met (listen to recording) to discuss possible action to be taken in light of recent CPUC Decision regarding the SmartMeter opt-out plan.
 After hearing public testimony and discussing the issue, there was a consensus of the Council to:

 - Keep communications open with PG&E and to maintain their assurances that no rollout of SmartMeters in Fairfax will happen without notification, including commercial properties;

 - Keep the option open to file a Stay of the CPUC order if needed;